Christian M. 6 min read

-Multiprotocol Label Switching (MPLS) is a fundamental technology behind high-performance private networks, like those of global enterprises, payment systems, and even the NHS.
+Multiprotocol Label Switching (MPLS) is an enterprise-grade networking technology used by global corporations, payment systems, and public institutions such as the NHS.

 Contents:

-Enterprises and institutions rely on MPLS for their high performance, low latency backbone networks.
-MPLS makes networks so reliable that service providers who deploy them can offer strict Service Level Agreements (SLAs) that guarantee latencies as low as 10ms and uptimes above 99.99%.
+MPLS makes networks so reliable that service providers can offer strict Service Level Agreements (SLAs) that guarantee latencies as low as 10ms and uptimes above 99.99%.

-To bridge this gap, MPLS is increasingly being implemented alongside SD-WAN solutions, which optimise and secure traffic across any connection (including MPLS!) at a much lower cost.
+To bridge this gap, MPLS is increasingly being paired with SD-WAN solutions, which can secure, further optimise, and integrate traffic with non-MPLS connections, including those for remote workers, IoT, and temporary sites, at a much lower cost.

 How does MPLS work?